reyanzaman/PaltaQ-v2/README.md

 # PaltaQ-v2
-Version 2 of palta questions using django
+Version 2 of Palta Questions using Django Angular Frameworks combined with PostGreSQL database and Docker for deployment.